Simulating Three-dimensional Turbulence with Physics-informed Neural Networks: Training protocols

 To ensure stable and effective training, we adopt a self-adaptive loss weighting scheme \cite{wang2021understanding, wang2023expert}, where weights are updated every 1,000 iterations using an exponential moving average.
 For causal training \cite{wang2022respecting, wang2023expert}, each time window is further divided into disjoint chunks, and causal weights are evaluated over these chunks with a tolerance of $\epsilon = 1.0$.

 The model is trained by minimizing the composite loss over $10^5$ iterations using the SOAP optimizer, with parameters $\beta_1 = 0.9$, $\beta_2 = 0.999$, and eigenspace updates every $f = 2$ steps.
 The learning rate increases linearly to $10^{-3}$ in the first 22,000 steps, followed by an exponential decay with a factor of 0.9 every 2,000 steps.
+To further accelerate convergence, we employ the schedule-free method of \cite{defazio2024road} with momentum $\beta = 0.9$, together with gradient clipping (global norm of 1) to ensure training stability.

 A complete summary of hyperparameters is provided in Table~\ref{tab:hyper-parameters}, based on configurations validated in prior work \cite{wang2023expert, wang2024piratenets}.
 These hyperparameters were also further tuned via extensive ablation studies, which we omit here for brevity.